 Is Midgen Berry Fruit Edible?

 The mildly crunchy berries are not only edible, but provide calcium, iron, vitamin C, and dietary fiber.
-Midgen berries are mild in flavor, somewhat akin to a blueberry in flavor combined with essence of ginger, eucalyptus and nutmeg.
+Midgen berries are mild in flavor, somewhat akin to a blueberry combined with essence of ginger, eucalyptus, and nutmeg.
 Wow!

 How to Grow a Midgen Berry Plant

-Midgen berries are often trained into a low growing hedge in either full sun to part shade but they can also be planted in containers, hanging baskets, in cottage gardens, or in rows or as mass plantings.
+Midgen berries are often trained into a low growing hedge in either full sun to part shade, but they can also be planted in containers, hanging baskets, cottage gardens, in rows, or as mass plantings.